 What is the idea?

 Describe the idea in 2 to 4 sentences.
 What would change, and how?
-Assume the reader is smart but does not know the details of your daily work.
+Assume the reader is smart but doesn't know the details of your daily work.

 Example: Replace the current paper-based pre-shift safety checklist with a simple mobile form that operators fill in on a shared tablet before each shift.
 The completed form would automatically notify the shift supervisor and create a log for monthly audits, replacing the current manual collection and binder system.